AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Numeric functions.md

 -   Syntax: `ceil(n)`.
 -   Description

-    Generates the smallest integer greater than or equal to a number.
+    Generates the smallest integer that is greater than or equal to a number.

 -   Parameters